DIPlib/diplib/changelogs/diplib_next.md

   did not properly compute step sizes for `"grid"` sampling, effectively ignoring the value of `probes` and using all pixels (as if `probes` were set to 0).

+- Tensor indexing no longer removed color space information since the fix to the move constructor in 3.4.3.

 ### Updated dependencies